 We assess whether study results are clinically relevant, the size of effects, and whether studies involve humans or only cells or animals.
 We evaluate whether studies are designed well enough to draw meaningful conclusions.
 We determine whether findings across studies are consistent or conflicting.
 We summarize and interpret each set of findings for you but also allow you to see details and sources if that interests you.

-After we assess the strength of evidence for each outcome, we rate therapies on a 0–5-point scale to answer seven questions that most people with cancer want to know:
+We rate therapies on a 0–5-point scale to assess how strong the evidence is regarding questions that most people with cancer want to know:

-- How well does it improve my general health and resilience (body terrain)?
+- Does it improve my general health and resilience (my body terrain)?

-- How well does it manage side effects and symptoms?
+- Does it manage side effects and symptoms?

-- How well does it reduce my risk of cancer or recurrence?
+- Does it reduce my risk of cancer or recurrence?

 - How do experts use this therapy?

 - What safety concerns do I need to know about?

 - What does it cost, and where can I find it?

 Rating the strength of evidence is not the same as rating how effective a therapy is (the first four questions).
 A therapy may be very effective, but not much evidence has been published yet.
 For example, a rating of “2” for “preliminary evidence” means research shows medical benefit, but because only a few small studies have been published, we don’t have much confidence that we know the full scope and scale of the benefit.